talesa/probmlbib/README.md

 Just set the environment variable `BIBINPUTS` to have latex look for the `.bib` file in the right directory by default.
 For example, you can set `export BIBINPUTS=$HOME/workspace/bibliography` if the git repository is in  `$HOME/workspace/bibliography`.

-The default way to use the bibliorgraphy is `\bibliography{standardstrings, bibliography}`.
+The default way to use the bibliorgraphy is `\bibliography{standardstrings,bibliography}` (surprisingly it seems to matter that there is not space after the comma!).

 ## General Rules